dib-lab/literate-resting/kp/README.txt

 protocols/eel pond.
 To run, execute the following commands on an AWS m1.xlarge machine running AMI ami-c17ec8a8.

+For more info on khmer, see github.com/ged-lab/khmer, and khmer.readthedocs.org/.

+For more info on khmer-protocols, see github.com/ged-lab/khmer-protocols, and khmer-protocols.readthedocs.org/.

+---

 Note that the branch of khmer under test is specified in mrnaseq/1-quality.txt in the khmer-protocols repository; CTB suggests that to run an acceptance test against a specific version of khmer, we